BLTerrell/bikesharing/README.md

 ### Next Steps
 1. Another heatmap, such as Trips by Age (Weekday Per Hour), would allow us to further reinforce that the working professional demographic should be the new target customer.
 2. We need to start looking at Des Moines, Iowa.
 The ideal locations for our bike stations will be where there are tourist sites amongst large office buildings.
+Mapping the latitudes and longitudes of these sites would be a great starting place.